A tubular experience: Sledding in Tahoe South

 Here are my top picks for sledding and tubing in Tahoe South:

-A winter vacation isn’t complete until you’ve raced down Thunder Gulch, the tubing hill at Sierra-at-Tahoe (111 Sierra at Tahoe Road, Twin Bridges, CA 95735).
-Tickets to Thunder Gulch are $20 per person.
+A winter vacation isn’t complete until you’ve raced down Blizzard Mountain, the tubing hill at Sierra-at-Tahoe (111 Sierra at Tahoe Road, Twin Bridges, CA 95735).
 Bonus: You can sit on your tube while the staff clips you to a tow rope and brings you back up to the top of the hill.
 It’s a timesaver, and a great way to squeeze in a few extra runs.

 Another option is the snow tube and saucer hill at Hansen’s Resort (1360 Ski Run Blvd., South Lake Tahoe, CA 96150).
 It’s a smaller area and well groomed for speed.
-Ages 5 and up, the cost is $15 hourly/per person.
+Ages 5 and up, the cost is $20 hourly/per person.
 The cost includes the use of tube and/or saucer.
-Cabin guests ride unlimited for free.

 Heavenly’s Adventure Peak (3860 Saddle Road, South Lake Tahoe, CA 96150) offers a rad, high-altitude groomed tubing hill for adults and children at the top of the Gondola.
-It’s $30 for one hour to tube.
-Snow sledding is available for kids ages 6 and under for $10 hourly.
-Fees include tube or sled but not the cost of a scenic gondola ride up the mountain.
 The views at Heavenly make the snow sport worth every penny.
 Note: A stop at the Gondola mid-station is a must!
 The panoramic views of Lake Tahoe are breathtaking from there.

 At $20 and up per person, family fun day can get pretty darn expensive fast – especially at an hourly rate – and some of the hills take a bit long for little kids to climb.
 If you have your own sleds and free is in your budget, there’s a great place at the intersection of Highway 50 and 28.
 It’s a short 15-minute drive from the casino area.
 Keep in mind, this snow play area is known to attract a heavy crowd on the weekends.